 The ancient Mediterranean world also had a strong 'group' orientation.
 One's identity was shaped with regard to the groups, among which most important was the family.
-14The household in the Roman Empire signified the family, but extended beyond those related by blood lines to embrace slaves, servants, stewards, hired hands, property, house, animals, and furnishings.
-15
+The household in the Roman Empire signified the family, but extended beyond those related by blood lines to embrace slaves, servants, stewards, hired hands, property, house, animals, and furnishings.

 Recent studies have offered a wealth of valuable scholarship on the nature and function of the family in the Greco-Roman period.
-For example, Richard Saller points out that the virtue of pietas (dutiful respect) formed the core ideal for those members of the household.
-16According to Saller, the family was not merely a private refuge, but a powerful locus of relationships and human loyalties thriving at the heart of public life.
+For example, Richard Saller points out that the virtue of pietas as "dutiful respect" shaped the central ideal for those members of the household.
+According to Saller, the family was not merely a private refuge, but a powerful locus of relationships and human loyalties thriving at the heart of public life.
 The husbands were also the fathers and the masters.
 They must bring their wives, children and slaves into submission.
 For their duty is to preserve the social order as such.
-17

-Also, in their co-authored article, "Fathers and Householders in the Jesus Movement" Destro and Pescepoint out that the life and function of the household should be seen as the counterpart of the politics, centered on the polis.
+Also, in their article, "Fathers and Householders in the Jesus Movement," Destro and Pesce point out that the life and function of the household should be viewed as the match of the politics, revolved on the polis.
 For them, the connection between oikos and polis exists by way of patronage system.
-18Thus, the focus on the household pertains not only to the primary kinship but also to the community that binds kin and non-kin people together.
-In her essay, "Roman Imperial Family Values," Mary Rose D'Angelo further explores the impact of the Roman ideology of families on Jewish and Early Christian writings.
-She finds that the "family values" in the Pastorals represent an accommodation to Roman values, while at the same time the writings encourage resistance towards the Romans.
-19
+Thus, the focus on the household pertains not only to the primary kinship but also to the community that binds kin and non-kin people together.
+Mary Rose D'Angelo also explores the effect of the Roman ideology of kinship on Jewish and Early Christian writings.
+She finds that the kinship values in the Pastoral Letters symbolize an accommodation to Roman values, while the writings encourage resistance towards the Romans.